 When we first took a look at it 4 years ago, there were only a few modules – the FG-116, FG-S, FG-N, FG-401, and Revival.
 Over the last few years, Slate has added a large number of modules to the VMR platform, as well as the way the module itself operates.
 I want to take a look at the modules that I found to be most beneficial to my workflow when mixing.
 Let’s start with the EQ modules.
 They’ve added the CS (Custom Series) EQ, FG-A EQ, and Air and Earth EQ.
 These each serve a different purpose.

 The CS EQ is based on a Pultec-style EQ.
 It has incredibly smooth curves and adds nice harmonic content to the signal.
 This means that it’s easy to dig in and get aggressive with this plugin.
 I find that you can really get away with a lot when using this EQ.
 It’s excellent for 2 bus processing when your mix just needs more open highs.
 I love its smooth top end for vocals and cymbals when I want to bring out detail without getting harsh.
 The CS Lift EQ is very similar to the CS EQ, except it only features two knobs and has a “punch” and “big” button for adjusting the low end, meanwhile “silky” and “present” are both options for the top-end on the CS Lift EQ.
 This module allows for broad-strokes EQ’ing which is great when working quickly or when a source just needs a little touch-up.
 I find this works great on guitars and bass that need that little extra something at the end of the chain.
+I would suggest to follow aboriginalbluemountains for more information.

 The FG-A is based on an API EQ, as the GUI implies.
 Having regularly tracked on a 1608, I can say the Slate delivers.
 I did a comparison running a stereo mix through the Slate API and the 1608’s EQ (550a).
 I did a 2 dB cut at 400, and a 4 dB boost at 20k.
 I’ll admit that I did prefer the console.
 The best way to put it is that the plugin wasn’t as potent or aggressive.
 What took 4 dB on the 1608 took 6 dB with the plugin to sound similar.
 When the plugin was at a 4 dB boost, it didn’t have the “air” or clarity that was brought with the actual 1608.
 That said, we’re comparing a $40k console with 2, $1100 EQ modules to a plugin that came free to users of the Everything Bundle Subscription, and the plugin comes VERY close.
 The plugin sounded great when boosting lows on drums as well as mids and high mids.
 Clear, concise, and punchy all describe this plugin, and that’s what I want when I reach for API flavor.
 This is my favorite API EQ plugin.